The PCB and connectors :

-Good news because this AORUS X670E Master comes with some tools inserted directly on its PCB that will make your life much easier if you feel like overclocking!
+Good news as this AORUS X670E Master comes with a few tools inserted directly on its PCB that will make your life much easier if you feel like overclocking!

-- The power button: allows the powering of the motherboard.
+- The power button: this is where you turn on the motherboard.

-- The reset button : it’s a button whose function you can define.
-By default, it will be the reset button but you will have the opportunity via the BIOS parameters to choose also as function : ” switch LED off/on “, ” enter BIOS setup ” and ” boot Safe Mode “.
+- The MultiKey button: this is a button whose function you can define.
+By default, it will be reset but you will have the opportunity via the BIOS settings to choose also as function: ” switch LED off/on “, “enter BIOS setup” and ” boot Safe Mode “.

-- Voltage measurement points: with the help of a multimeter, you can easily measure the different voltages.
+- Voltage measurement points: with the help of a multimeter, you will be able to measure the different voltages very easily.

-- Status LEDs : depending on their color, you can identify a problem or know the voltage level of the component (CPU – DRAM – VGA – BOOT).
+- Status LEDs : depending on their color, you can identify a problem or find out the voltage level of the component (CPU – DRAM – VGA – BOOT).

-- The CMOS CLR button : is also present but in the form of a jumper.
+- CLR CMOS : is also present but in the form of a jumper.

 - The Debug LED: allows you to identify the component responsible for the error during boot, but also to display the CPU temperature and voltages.

-This AORUS X670E Xtreme is equipped with a power supply stage consisting of 18 + 2 + 2 phases (vcore + SOC + MISC).
+This AORUS X670E Master has a 16 + 2 + 2 phase power supply stage (vcore + SOC + MISC).
 The 16 vcore mosfets are 105A models and the other 4 are 90A versions.

-The digital controller is a Renesas RAA 229628.
-The part in charge of the CPU consists of 18 phases and on this model the phases are placed in parallel: they are really 9.
+The digital controller is a Renesas RAA 229620.
+The CPU part consists of 16 phases and on this model the phases are placed in parallel, so there are really 8 of them.

-As far as the connectors of our AORUS X670E Xtreme are concerned, it is of course quite complete and largely sufficient for overclocking.
-From top to bottom we find the following connectors: a Q-Flash button, a Clear CMOS button, the two connectors for the WiFi antennas, a DisplayPort, an HDMI 2.0, a USB Type-C (USB 3.2 Gen 2×2), a USB Type-C (3.2 Gen 2), six USB 3.2 Gen 2 Type-A (red), four USB 2.0/1.1, an RJ-45 port, an optical output and the audio outputs.
+As far as the connectors of our AORUS X670E Master are concerned, it is of course quite complete and largely sufficient for overclocking.
+From top to bottom, we find the following connectors: a Q-Flash button, two slots for Wi-Fi antennas, a DisplayPort, an HDMI 2.0 port, a USB Type-C USB 3.2 Gen 2, a USB Type-C USB 3.2 Gen 2×2, four USB 3.2 Gen 2 Type-A, four USB 3.2 Gen 1, two USB 2.0/1.1, an RJ-45, an optical S/PDIF Out and the various audio outputs

-Now that we’ve had a look at the AORUS X670E Xtreme and its PCB, let’s go to the BIOS to take a look at the available settings and the new features.
+Now that we’ve had a look at the AORUS X670E Master and its PCB, let’s go to the BIOS to take a look at the available settings and the new features.